What, Who and Where?

 What is Networking?

-The term 'networking' describes a variety of actions taken to establish and develop professional relationships and to exchange information about particular positions, organizations, or industries.
-Networking can happen in formal settings, such as during our annual Careers for the Common Good event, or in informal settings, such as on an airplane.
-When it's done well, networking is not schmoozing, asking people to find you a job, or 'using' people exclusively for your own benefit.
-It's a two-way street ideally, where both participants are learning new things and connecting for short-term learning and long-term career growth.
+The term 'networking' describes a variety of actions taken to establish and develop professional relationships and to exchange information about particular positions, organizations or industries.
+Networking can happen in formal settings, such as our annual Etiquette Dinner, or informal settings, such as on an airplane.
+When it is done well, networking is not schmoozing, asking people to find you a job or 'using' people exclusively for your own benefit; it is ideally a two-way street where both participants are learning new things and connecting for short-term learning and long-term career growth.

 Why Networking is Important

 Networking is important for several reasons.
 The most compelling, perhaps, is that many job vacancies are never posted for the general public to see.
 By connecting with people in your industry you can learn about these hidden positions and give yourself an advantage over other job seekers.

 As you learn about positions or industries, your networking efforts will provide insights beyond what you can find using online resources, salary calculators or job descriptions.
 Even after you’ve found an internship or a job, networking will continue to serve you well as you attend conferences, collaborate with others or seek opportunities for advancement.

 Anyone!
 Make a list of every person you know (friends, relatives, former coworkers, neighbors, past acquaintances, etc.).
 It is important to be exhaustive in your brainstorming; you never know what insights, previous experiences or connections a cousin or professor may have.
 Think of the following categories to help you get started: